NexusMutual/docs/docs/overview/resources/faq.md

 We do not send out any notifications when your membership is complete.
 To respect the privacy of our users, we do not send out email or SMS notifications when the membership process has been completed.

-If more than 48 hours has passed and your membership still hasn't gone through, please reach out in the [KYC Assistance channel](http://discord.gg/BtDgJMv) in the Nexus Mutual Discord.
+If more than 48 hours has passed and your membership still hasn't gone through, please reach out in the [Open a Ticket channel](https://discord.gg/nexusmutual) in the Nexus Mutual Discord.

 ## Cover products